 The timeline, baseline and annual trigger events have been disclosed in the framework.
-Relevant intermediary targets to allow for sufficient visibility into the KPIs' performance have been set in the form of SPTs for all KPIs.
-The selected baselines are considered relevant and reliable.
+In line with market best practices, relevant intermediary targets to allow for sufficient visibility into the KPIs' performance have been set in the form of SPTs for all KPIs and the selected baselines are considered relevant and reliable.